From mainbranch

 Get a new user fully configured with Claude Code and their business repo.
 Use

-mb onboard status --json and mb onboard plan as the durable progress
+mb onboard status --json as the read-only progress check for existing repos.

-contract; do not keep onboarding state only in chat prose.
+do not keep onboarding state only in chat prose.
+If there is no repo yet,

 For provider setup, use mb connect plan and mb connect doctor --json as the